Thursday, January 26, 2023

 In August this year, I had a bit of a rough landing, or at least it felt as such.
 It was the classical LS6 trap : too slow on final approach with Landing flap configuration extended, resulting into nose up attitude in flare to compensate for quasi-stalled status, and tails hitting the ground first.

 During 2022 season, quite a lot of data was recorded using the XC vario installed on the LS6.
-I have taken here the opportunity to have a survey on glider parameter during some of the landings, with the objective to analyse the specific rough landing event.
+I have taken here the opportunity to have a survey on glider parameters during some of the landings, with the objective to analyse the specific rough landing event.

 In a first plot, indicated airspeed is plotted over the last 30 second before touch down, as well as the difference between airspeed & ground speed (hence vertical wind profile) in the last 60m above touch down.
 Touch down is then hapenning @ t=0/Zp=0.